Horace King (architect): Freedom

 Horace King used bridge-building techniques to design the spiral staircase in the Alabama State Capitol so that a central support was not required.

 Despite his enslavement, King was allowed to keep a significant income from his work.
 In 1846, he used some of his earnings to purchase his freedom from the Godwin family and Wright.
-But, under Alabama law of the time, a formerly enslaved person was allowed to remain in the state only for a year after manumission.
+However, under Alabama law of the time, a formerly enslaved person was allowed to remain in the state only for a year after manumission.
 Jemison, who served in the Alabama State Senate, arranged for the state legislature to pass a special law giving King his freedom and exempting him from the manumission law.
 In 1852, King used his freedom to purchase land near his former master.
 When Godwin died in 1859, King erected a monument over his grave.

 In 1849, the Alabama State Capitol burned, and King was hired to construct the framework of the new capitol building, as well as design and build the twin spiral entry staircases.
 King used his knowledge of bridge-building to cantilever the stairs' support beams so that the staircases appeared to "float" without any central support.

 Around 1855, King formed a partnership with two other men to construct a bridge, known as Moore's Bridge, over the Chattahoochee between Newnan and Carrollton, Georgia, near Whitesburg.
 Instead of collecting a fee for his work, King took equity, gaining a one-third interest in the bridge.
 King moved his wife and children to the area near the bridge about 1858, although he continued to commute between it and their other home in Alabama.
 Frances King and their children collected bridge tolls and farmed at Moore's Bridge.
 The earnings from Moore's Bridge generated a steady income for King and his family.
 He also continued to design and construct major bridge projects through the remainder of the 1850s, including a major bridge in Milledgeville, Georgia, and a second Chattahoochee crossing at Columbus, Georgia.

 As enslaver

-In the 1850s in Columbus, some believed King purchased an enslaved person who would become known as a celebrated abolitionist J. Sella Martin.
+It is believed that King purchased an enslaved person named J. Sella Martin in the 1850s.
 When King attempted to subdue Martin by flogging him, he was disappointed by Martin's resistance.
-King quickly sold Martin to a slave trader.
-However, through deep research, it has not been proven and believe more than likely any slaves working on projects with King were there because of the business partners.
+King quickly sold him to a slave trader; Martin would escape slavery in 1856 and became well-known as an abolitionist orator.